Luis Rodríguez (Colombian footballer)

-Luis Ángel Rodríguez Ayazo (born 15 February 1995) is a Colombian professional footballer who plays as a centre-back for Finnish club PK-35.
+Luis Ángel Rodríguez Ayazo (born 15 February 1995) is a Colombian professional footballer who plays as a centre-back for the Super League Kerala club Forca Kochi.

 Club career

 Born in Turbo, Rodríguez began his career with Categoría Primera A club Envigado.
 He made his professional debut on 3 March 2017 against Águilas Doradas in the Copa Colombia.
 He scored his first goal for the club on 17 May against Águilas Doradas, the equalizer in a 1–1 draw.
 He made his league debut on 8 July against Deportivo Cali, starting in the 2–4 defeat.

 In 2019, Rodríguez joined Categoría Primera B club Cortuluá on loan.
 He made his debut for the club on 4 February in a 2–1 victory against Tigres.
 He was sent off in his final match for the club on 6 December against Boyacá Chicó.

 Tormenta

 On 26 January 2021, Rodríguez signed with American USL League One club Tormenta on a one-year deal.
 He made his debut for the club on 29 May in a 1–3 defeat against Forward Madison, coming on as a substitute.